 - Completion of 90 semester credits as listed on the Credit Checklist/Courseplan. - A written dissertation and successful oral defense of the dissertation. - A successful comprehensive evaluation, consisting of the following: - 1.
-The development of a portfolio demonstrating competency in at least 15 areas, with 3 at the 'distinguished' level and the rest at the 'established' level (see "Rubric for Portfolio/Competency Evaluation" in Appendix B).
-Each competency is reviewed by the Regional Group and approved by the faculty IDP team members. - 2.
+The development of a portfolio demonstrating competency in at least 15 areas, with 3 at the "distinguished" level and the rest at the "established" level (see "Competency Evaluation Rubric" in Appendix B).
+Each competency is reviewed by the regional learning group and approved by the faculty IDP team members. - 2.
 A written reflective summary that incorporates the knowledge bases for all competencies, summarizes growth in the competencies, and describes the Leadership experience.
-This "Synthesis Paper" is to be submitted to the Program Team two weeks before the presentation of the portfolio. - 3.
+This "synthesis paper" is to be submitted to the Program Team two weeks before the presentation of the portfolio. - 3.
 Successful portfolio presentation demonstrating achievement of the program competencies (see section on Assessment).